We want to involve citizens, customers and partners to interact and do things together with us.

 Our power plants and energy distribution network are a visible, and sometimes also invisible, part of Helsinki.
 We take the urban environment into account in the planning of new sites and in the landscaping of old ones.

 The latest electricity substation of Helen Electricity Network is located in Suvilahti.
-Due to its central location, we invested in the appearance of the substation, and it won the metal architecture award of the year in September 2019.
-Opened in May 2019, the substation is surrounded by a graffiti fence open to everyone, due to which the appearance of the substation is a constantly changing work of art.
+The substation is surrounded by a graffiti fence open to everyone, due to which the appearance of the substation is a constantly changing work of art.
 It is hoped that the legal graffiti wall will reduce graffiti vandalism elsewhere in the Suvilahti area.

 Thousands of power distribution cabinets are an important part of the electricity distribution network.
 Improvement of distribution cabinets with street art livens up the urban landscape and reduces vandalism.
-In 2019, we continued the project of painting the distribution cabinets together with various stakeholders.
-We implemented 12 painting projects, and we also granted permits for painting individual cabinets; a total of 110 cabinets were painted.
-The overall number of art cabinets is already about 500.
+In 2020, we continued the project of painting the distribution cabinets together with various stakeholders.
+We implemented 7 painting projects, and we also granted permits for painting individual cabinets.
+We implemented almost 140 art cabinets, with a total number being more than 600.

-For the seventh year running we have been involved in Yrityskylä, which is part of the youth programme of the Economic Information Office TAT.
+Since 2012, we have been involved in the Yrityskylä, which is part of the youth programme of the Economic Information Office.
 Yrityskylä is an innovative education programme for 6th graders to learn about society, economics and working life.
 Yrityskylä Helsinki-Vantaa reaches about 8,000 children from Helsinki, Vantaa, Kerava and Pornainen each year.

 In Yrityskylä, all pupils have their own professional task, which they will manage all day.
 In the Helen work area, the children learn about the role of an energy enterprise in society and about energy saving.
 The objective is that the pupils will get an insight of the basic pillars of a sustainable society and see the significance of distribution and use of services and recycling as part of economic activity.